Student Achievement Monitoring Programme (StAMP)

 At Sandringham we report to parents three times a year on their children’s progress.
 The purpose of this assessment, recording and reporting system is to provide regular information throughout the year to both students and parents on how students are progressing in relation to their academic ability and potential, based on prior data.
 More importantly, in line with our Assessment for Learning policy, it will offer advice on how students can improve.

-Target Grades for each individual subject (based on ‘prior data’, especially performance in their most recent NCT tests);Current level of attainment in each individual subject;
+Target Grades for each individual subject (based on ‘prior data’, especially performance in their most recent assessment);Current level of attainment in each individual subject;

 Current progress (indicated by the difference between the student‘s current level of attainment and their Target Grade);